832ND SIGNAL SERVICE

 Ken Osterberg has asked if I can

 help identify this street.
+This is in

+the statue located outside City Hall.
 Note the Air Raid Shelter sign.

 Ken Osterberg advised that another part of Detachment 3 was the men who operated the overseas radio station.
 They were billeted near the radio station.
 It is possible that this was the US Army Signal Corps' Radio Communications (Telecommunications) site which was established in 1943 at Cotton's Farm, Capalaba near Brisbane.
 Ken said that the radio station was connected by land line (teletype) to the Signal Center at the GHQ, SWPA in the AMP building in Queen Street, Brisbane.
 The teletype section was also connected to other installations like Sydney, Townsville, etc.